kohya-ss/sd-scripts/README.md

 This is an experimental feature.
 There may be bugs.

+__Feb 25, 2024 Update:__  Fixed a bug that the LoRA weights trained can be loaded in ComfyUI.
+If you still have a problem, please let me know.

 __Feb 25, 2024 Update:__ Fixed a bug that Stage C training with mixed precision behaves the same as `--full_bf16` (fp16) regardless of `--full_bf16` (fp16) specified.

 This is because the Stage C weights were loaded in bf16/fp16.
 With this fix, the memory usage without `--full_bf16` (fp16) specified will increase, so you may need to specify `--full_bf16` (fp16) as needed.